 Computational linguists apply their skills in the development of applications related to translation, voice recognition, automated text analysis, search engines and other pioneering technologies.
-Research in this field has an impact on a wide range of disciplines and different industries.

-Those who earn a master's degree in computational linguistics are equipped with the abilities and experience necessary to land well-compensated positions across a variety of fields and industries.
-Salary level varies, depending on the industry and particular role, but data compiled by SalaryList found that computational linguists made an average of about $72,000 a year, with the top-end annual salary at $132,000.
+Those who earn a master's degree in computational linguistics are equipped to land well-compensated positions across a variety of fields and industries.
+Salary level varies, depending on the industry and particular role.
+PayScale indicates that computational linguists make an average of about $81,000 a year, with the top-end annual salary at $106,000.

 Our graduates have obtained full-time employment at Google, Facebook, Allen Institute for Artificial Intelligence, H5, Bosch, Samsung, VoiceBox Technologies and Apple, among many others.
 We make every effort to connect our current and former students with potential employment opportunities.

-The following is a small selection of the job titles that a Master of Science in Computational Linguistics prepares you for:
+Below is a small selection of the job titles that a Master of Science in Computational Linguistics prepares you for:

-Natural Language Processing Research Engineer
+- Language Engineer

-Machine Learning Engineer
+- Machine Learning Engineer